Western Digital (NASDAQ:WDC) Releases Q3 2022 Earnings Guidance

-Western Digital (NASDAQ:WDC – Get Rating) last released its quarterly earnings data on Thursday, January 27th.
-The data storage provider reported $2.03 EPS for the quarter, topping the consensus estimate of $1.92 by $0.11.
-Western Digital had a return on equity of 20.03% and a net margin of 10.52%.
-The company had revenue of $4.83 billion for the quarter, compared to the consensus estimate of $4.82 billion.
-During the same period last year, the business posted $0.48 EPS.
-Western Digital’s quarterly revenue was up 22.6% on a year-over-year basis.
-Equities research analysts expect that Western Digital will post 7.82 EPS for the current year.
+Western Digital (NASDAQ:WDC – Get Rating) last issued its earnings results on Thursday, January 27th.
+The data storage provider reported $2.03 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.92 by $0.11.
+The company had revenue of $4.83 billion for the quarter, compared to analysts’ expectations of $4.82 billion.
+Western Digital had a net margin of 10.52% and a return on equity of 20.03%.
+The firm’s quarterly revenue was up 22.6% on a year-over-year basis.
+During the same period in the prior year, the business earned $0.48 EPS.
+As a group, equities analysts expect that Western Digital will post 7.13 earnings per share for the current year.

-In other Western Digital news, insider Srinivasan Sivaram sold 11,380 shares of Western Digital stock in a transaction on Tuesday, February 15th.
-The shares were sold at an average price of $53.37, for a total value of $607,350.60.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, Director Paula A. Price sold 4,150 shares of Western Digital stock in a transaction on Monday, January 31st.
-The shares were sold at an average price of $51.82, for a total transaction of $215,053.00.
+In other Western Digital news, insider Srinivasan Sivaram sold 11,380 shares of Western Digital stock in a transaction dated Tuesday, February 15th.
+The stock was sold at an average price of $53.37, for a total value of $607,350.60.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, Director Paula A. Price sold 4,150 shares of Western Digital stock in a transaction dated Monday, January 31st.
+The shares were sold at an average price of $51.82, for a total value of $215,053.00.
 The disclosure for this sale can be found here.
 0.17% of the stock is currently owned by insiders.

-Large investors have recently bought and sold shares of the stock.
-Zullo Investment Group Inc. acquired a new position in Western Digital in the 4th quarter worth $50,000.
-Penserra Capital Management LLC lifted its holdings in Western Digital by 26.2% in the 4th quarter.
-Penserra Capital Management LLC now owns 1,363 shares of the data storage provider’s stock worth $88,000 after buying an additional 283 shares in the last quarter.
-Glenmede Trust Co.
-NA acquired a new position in Western Digital in the 4th quarter worth $230,000.
-NEXT Financial Group Inc lifted its holdings in Western Digital by 61.0% in the 4th quarter.
-NEXT Financial Group Inc now owns 3,773 shares of the data storage provider’s stock worth $246,000 after buying an additional 1,429 shares in the last quarter.
-Finally, Forum Financial Management LP acquired a new position in Western Digital in the 4th quarter worth $262,000.
-Institutional investors and hedge funds own 78.25% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+MML Investors Services LLC lifted its stake in Western Digital by 3.3% in the fourth quarter.
+MML Investors Services LLC now owns 8,380 shares of the data storage provider’s stock valued at $546,000 after buying an additional 271 shares during the last quarter.
+Penserra Capital Management LLC raised its stake in shares of Western Digital by 26.2% during the fourth quarter.
+Penserra Capital Management LLC now owns 1,363 shares of the data storage provider’s stock worth $88,000 after purchasing an additional 283 shares during the last quarter.
+Zullo Investment Group Inc. purchased a new stake in shares of Western Digital during the fourth quarter worth approximately $50,000.
+Peapack Gladstone Financial Corp raised its stake in shares of Western Digital by 5.0% during the fourth quarter.
+Peapack Gladstone Financial Corp now owns 17,737 shares of the data storage provider’s stock worth $1,157,000 after purchasing an additional 842 shares during the last quarter.
+Finally, Vident Investment Advisory LLC grew its holdings in Western Digital by 3.9% during the fourth quarter.
+Vident Investment Advisory LLC now owns 36,655 shares of the data storage provider’s stock worth $2,392,000 after acquiring an additional 1,388 shares during the period.
+79.27% of the stock is owned by hedge funds and other institutional investors.

 Western Digital Company Profile (Get Rating)